 For music enthusiasts everywhere, our stories all start out similar.
 We’re captivated by a sound that is tailored to our emotional needs.
 Music holds a force we cannot contain and we’re often in awe of how it finds us at the most impeccable time; how it grabs us and allows us to feel out all of the uncomfortable grey matter we’ve been afraid of sifting through.
 For us, music is not about the scene but about what is heard.
 It’s about the connection between the song and listener.

-The Daily Listening is about cultivating a community of music enthusiasts who genuinely love music.
+The Daily Listening is a no-nonsense music site dedicated to cultivating a community of music enthusiasts.
 No gimmicks.
-No gloss.
 No negativity.
 We are the ones diving into our music collections on our bedroom floors, excited to share what we’ve discovered.
 We are here to thrust open the doors of success for artists trying to break out of their dungeons of obscurity – unless of course, you like that sort of thing.
 Our mission is to bring back those heartfelt conversations about music that have been drowned out with talks of chart success and industry minutiae.

 Music is personal.
 Don’t let anyone tell you it shouldn’t be.